w3f/Grants-Program/applications/AsiaREC_Hourly_Matching .md

 ### Team's experience

 The team has deep experience and expertise in the carbon markets, sustainability, and blockchain space.
 Jeff Huang, has been working at globally leading carbon exchanges including the Chicago Climate Exchange, Intercontinental Exchange (ICE) and is a national thought leader within carbon & power markets in China.
 Derek has developed trading infrastructure, which will be critical for the trading of the GCs through his time working at Dalian Futures Exchange.
 Qian has over 20 years experience working in global carbon markets contributing to the establishment and implementation of the various carbon initiatives through her role as a consultant and expert.
 Sam has completed various web 3 projects as a product manager and consultant including, a web credential verification system, NFT loyalty platform, and interoperability bridge to name a few.
 We are also partnering up with Granular Energy, an Energy Tag accredited registry that has a production grade solution.
-AsiaREC will customize their solution for the China market and deploy it on Energy Web Infrastructure.
-This will give Energy Web & Polkadot the first Energy Tag accredited solution for the China market
+AsiaREC will customize their solution for the China market and deploy it in Polkadot ecosystem.
+This will give Polkadot the first Energy Tag accredited solution for the China market

 ### Team Code Repos